sleelin/portfolito/docs/components/content/details.md

 ### With Animation

-The primary purpose of the `<content-details>` element is to enable animations that are not possible with the native `<details>` element.
+The primary purpose of the `<content-details />` element is to enable animations that are not possible with the native `<details />` element.

 In the example below, a CSS transition has been set on the `grid-template-rows` property of the `content` part.
 This transition is between values of `0fr` when closed, and `1fr` when open, providing animation and layout shifts for the content height.